devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 The process of reverting a deployment to a previously known working version in case of errors or issues with the current version.

 In Devtron, you can rollback a deployment by going to Applications (choose your app) → Build & Deploy (tab) → (click the rollback icon in the deployment pipeline).
-[Read More...](../user-guide/deploying-application/rollback-deployment.md)

 ### Secrets

 Kubernetes objects used to store sensitive information, such as passwords and API keys.
 Secrets are encoded and can be mounted as files or environment variables in pods.

 In Devtron, you get the option to add secrets in the `App Configuration` tab of your application.
 You can use different secrets for respective environments too.
-[Read More...](../user-guide/creating-application/secrets.md)

 ### Security Context

 A Kubernetes resource configuration that defines security settings and permissions for pods and containers.
 A security context defines privilege and access control settings for a pod or container.
-[Read More...](../user-guide/creating-application/deployment-template/deployment.md#security-context)

 ### StatefulSet

 A Kubernetes object designed for managing stateful applications, maintaining stable network identities and storage across pod rescheduling.

 In Devtron, view the list of StatefulSets by going to Resource Browser → (choose a cluster) → Workloads → StatefulSet.
-[Read More...](../user-guide/creating-application/deployment-template/statefulset.md)

 ### Target Platform

 The operating system and architecture for which the [container image](#image) will be built, e.g., ubuntu/arm64, linux/amd64.
 The image will only be compatible to run only on the target platform chosen in the build configuration.

 In Devtron, you can choose the target platform by going to Applications (choose your app) → App Configuration (tab) → Build Configuration → (create build pipeline) → (click `Allow Override` button) → Target platform for the build (section).
-[Read More...](../user-guide/creating-application/docker-build-configuration.md)